mrolle45/scopetools/scopetools/scopes.md

 Each occurrence of a variable in the syntax tree is called a **reference**.
 The reference is a syntax item.

 #### Binding reference
-This implies that the variable is Local in the scope.
+This implies that the variable is BINDING in the scope.
 Refer to the [documentation](https://docs.python.org/3.10/reference/executionmodel.html#binding-of-names) for name binding.
 The possibilities are:
 - An `ast.Name` node, where the context attribute is either `ast.Store()` or `ast.Del()`.
 Yes, a `del variable` statement is considered binding.
 There is one exception[^nonbinding].

   This includes a target name in: